The Physiology Course

 Until The Physiology Course Begins

-The Minneapolis Heart Institute Foundation® (MHIF) and Allina Health Minneapolis Heart Institute®, in partnership with CoreAalst® and Optima®, are pleased to present The Physiology Course.
+The Minneapolis Heart Institute Foundation® (MHIF) and Allina Health Minneapolis Heart Institute®, in partnership with CoreAalst®, Optima®, and The American College of Cardiology - Minnesota Chapter®, are pleased to present The Physiology Course.
 Join us as we explore how to use coronary physiology for the assessment of epicardial coronary artery disease and the coronary microcirculation.
 This educational opportunity is an in-person experience that includes presentations, debates, discussions, hands-on training, and interactive live cases.

 Dates: June 5-6, 2025